Florence and the Machine: 2014–2016: How Big, How Blue, How Beautiful

 On 4 June 2014, Welch told NME that the band's third studio album was in the works.
 In January 2015, a fansite posted a photo showing Florence and the Machine's upcoming album being mixed in a recording studio.
-On 9 February, the band played all the songs from the new album in full, amongst them "Ship to Wreck", "Caught", "Delilah" and the album's first single, "What Kind of Man" in a private London show.
+On 9 February, the band played all the songs from the new album in full, among them "Ship to Wreck", "Caught", "Delilah" and the album's first single, "What Kind of Man" in a private London show.

-The next day, on 10 February, the band released a short music video for the title track of their studio album, How Big, How Blue, How Beautiful, which also acted as the official album teaser, directed by Tabitha Denholm and Vincent Haycock and shot in Mexico.
+The next day, on 10 February, the band released a short music video for the title track of their 2015 studio album, How Big, How Blue, How Beautiful, which also acted as the official album teaser, directed by Tabitha Denholm and Vincent Haycock and shot in Mexico.
 The single and album were available to pre-order subsequently on all popular online music stores.
-The music video is just under 3 minutes as compared to the 5 minute album version of the track.
+The music video is just under three minutes as compared to the five minute album version of the track.
 On 12 February, the album's lead single "What Kind of Man" was revealed on Zane Lowe's BBC Radio 1 show, followed by the release of music video later that day on band's Vevo channel via YouTube.

-The band released a music video of another track called "St. Jude" on 23 March, choreographed by Ryan Heffington and directed by Vincent Haycock, continuing the narrative from the previous video of "What Kind of Man".
-On 8 April the album's second single titled "Ship to Wreck" premiered on Huw Stephens' show on BBC Radio 1.
+The band released a music video of another track called "St. Jude" on 23 March.
+The video was choreographed by Ryan Heffington and directed by Vincent Haycock; it continues the narrative from the previous video of "What Kind of Man".
+On 8 April, the album's second single titled "Ship to Wreck" premiered on Huw Stephens' show on BBC Radio 1.
 The accompanying music video was released a week later on 13 April, continuing the storyline of past two videos.

-On 19 May, DJ Annie Mac revealed another new song from the record on her BBC radio show in name "Delilah".
+On 19 May, DJ Annie Mac revealed another new song from the record on her BBC radio show, namely "Delilah".